 My office at work, for example, is freezing.
 And I don’t have any control over the temperature.
 So rather than simply shivering the day away, I bought one of those heated throw blankets.
 I just wrap it around my shoulders and keep toasty warm all day long.

 So pay attention to whether you’re too hot or too cold.
-Comfort is important when it comes to productivity, so it’s important we tend to these details.
+Comfort is important when you want to increase productivity for work or home, so it’s important we tend to these details.

 Beat the Clutter